-Thanks to its reach and shareability factor, content on social media can be viewed literally millions of times.
-The added benefits of social media campaigns is that they can be highly targeted according to demographic, region and gender, especially if you’re making use of paid ads.
-Content on social media should be arresting; there’s a lot of noise out there, and you don’t want to risk your audience scrolling through your campaign without pausing to absorb its messages.
+Thanks to its reach and shareability factor, content on social media can be viewed millions of times.
+The added benefit of social media campaigns is that they can be highly targeted according to demographic, region and gender, especially if you’re using paid ads.
+Content on social media should be immediately engaging; there’s a lot of noise out there, and you don’t want to risk your audience scrolling through your campaign without pausing to absorb its messages.

-An example of a successful social media campaign is Nucco Brain’s work with Nokia Mobile, who approached us to boost their social media presence and refresh the global brand.
-Working with the company in an exclusive worldwide partnership, we created a comprehensive social media content toolkit in support of Nokia Mobile’s brand strategy.
-The result?
-A huge uptick in engagement across all the main social media platforms of Twitter, Facebook and Instagram.
+An example of a successful social media campaign is Nucco’s work with Nokia Mobile.
+They approached us to boost their social media presence and refresh the global brand.
+Working with the company in an exclusive worldwide partnership, we created a comprehensive social media content toolkit supporting Nokia Mobile’s brand strategy.
+This resulted in a considerable uptick in engagement across all the leading social media platforms.

-The coronavirus pandemic has forced us to get accustomed to conducting business online.
-Where webinars might once have been considered dull and one dimensional, they’re now a fully accepted form of knowledge sharing online.
-Webinars can help you position your brand as an industry thought leader, showcasing your company’s expertise through teaching audiences about a particular subject.
-Webinars also lend themselves to spin-off content: video clips and blog posts summarising key takeaways, for example.
+The pandemic has forced us to conduct business online.
+Webinars might once have been considered dull and one dimensional, but they’re now an entirely accepted form of knowledge sharing online.
+Webinars can help you position your brand as an industry thought leader, showcasing your company’s expertise in a particular subject.
+Webinars also lend themselves to spin-off content: video clips and blog posts summarising key takeaways.

-An example is Nucco Brain’s series of regular online webinars covering topics ranging from internal communications to data visualisation.
+An example is Nucco’s series of regular online webinars covering topics ranging from ESG communications to communicating sensitive issues.
 If you’d like to know more about creating effective and engaging events and digital experiences click here to download our whitepaper.

-Whitepapers provide readers with considerable value, such as a detailed overview of a particular topic, or an analysis of how new regulations might impact certain types of businesses.
-Whitepapers position your company as an authority, and also provide potential clients with a taste of what you offer, and how you might be able to help them.
+Whitepapers provide readers with considerable value, such as a detailed overview of a particular topic or an analysis of how new regulations might impact certain types of businesses.
+Whitepapers position your company as an authority and provide potential clients with a taste of what you offer and how you might help them.

-They also serve as lead magnets and gated offers: visitors to your website can download your whitepaper in exchange for opting in to your mailing list.
+They also serve as lead magnets and gated offers.
+Visitors to your website can download your whitepaper in exchange for opting in to your mailing list.
 This way, you have an overview of potential warm leads that you could convert into clients.
-Nucco Brain’s example of a whitepaper covers the use of animation in helping solve business challenges, and how it can be used more widely in corporate communications.

 18. Collaborations and guest posts

 Guest posting and collaborations serve as an effective way to introduce your company to a new audience, score more leads, and improve your public image.
-The trick is to partner with a company whose mission and values align with yours, and with a similar target audience.
-Sourcing guest posts for your own company blog has benefits as well: you don’t need to create brand new content yourself, and the author is likely to share their post, increasing traffic to your site.
+The trick is to partner with a company whose mission and values align with yours and who have a similar target audience.
+Sourcing guest posts for your company blog also has benefits: you don’t need to create brand new content yourself, and the author is likely to share their post, increasing traffic to your site.

-Similarly, interviews provide ready-made content, as long as you prepare the right questions.
-Interviewing experts for your website or social media content allows you to align your company with someone who’s well-regarded in your industry, boosting your credibility.
-This content is also easy to repurpose, whether that’s snippets in your newsletter or on your social media, or spin-off blog posts for your website.
+Interviews provide ready-made content as long as you prepare the right questions.
+Interviewing experts for your website or social media content allows you to align your company with someone well-regarded in your industry, boosting your credibility.
+This content is easy to repurpose, whether by including snippets in your newsletter, on your social media or spin-off blog posts for your website.

 20. Landing pages

-If you’re trying to draw your website visitors’ attention to something in particular, consider creating a dedicated landing page.
+Consider creating a dedicated landing page if you’re trying to draw your website visitors’ attention to something in particular.
 Landing pages are fully customisable, and you can showcase all types of content, including video, motion branding, and infographics, to engage your audience in a variety of ways.
-They increase conversions, because all the information that customers need to buy is centred in one place, and they also provide useful insights: you can see which parts of the page visitors are most interested in.
+They increase conversions because all the information that customers need to buy is centred in one place.
+They also provide valuable insights: you can see which parts of the page visitors are most interested in.
 This helps you optimise future landing pages to maximise conversions.

 21. Industry reports

-Industry reports serve a number of purposes.
-They’re valuable content for potential customers, and help position your company as the go-to in your field, because you’re proving your expertise and insider knowledge, thus strengthening your credibility.
-If the report is particularly exciting, it can help drive increased traffic to your site, as people are incentivised to download it.
-Reports can also be repurposed as blog posts, articles, social media content and content for a webinar.
+Industry reports are valuable content for potential customers and help position your company as the go-to in your field because you’re proving your expertise and insider knowledge, thus strengthening your credibility.
+Reports can help drive increased traffic to your site, as people are incentivised to download it.
+They can also be repurposed as blog posts, articles, social media content and content for a webinar.

 Events serve to attract new potential customers into your business, unveil new products or services, and provide guests with valuable expert insights.
 Events can take many forms: panel discussions, keynote speeches, workshops and conferences are just a handful of examples.
 The aim of your event will guide the format it takes: are you trying to encourage audience participation and networking?
 In that case, an informal meetup could work well.
 If you’re looking to provide your audience with a morning of insights from industry leaders, a panel discussion is the way to go.

-At Nucco Brain, we host regular events on topics including digital transformation and virtual reality in corporate comms, inviting leading experts from blue-chip companies to share their insights and experience.
+At Nucco, we host regular events on topics including digital transformation and virtual reality in corporate comms, inviting leading experts from blue-chip companies to share their insights and experience.
 If you’d like to find out more about our events, click here.

 23. Product demos

-If you sell something that people don’t automatically know how to use, you should work product demos into your content strategy.
+You should work product demos into your content strategy if you sell something that people don’t automatically know how to use.
 Product demos satisfy one of your potential customers’ core objections: “I don’t know how it works”.
-Whether you’re selling fancy Italian coffee machines or software to make freelancers’ project planning easier, demos walk your audience through your product step by step, showing them just how user-friendly it is, and how their lives will be transformed once they click ‘buy’.
+Whether you’re selling fancy Italian coffee machines or software to make freelancers’ project planning easier, demos walk your audience through your product step by step, showing them just how user-friendly it is and how their lives will be transformed once they click ‘buy’.

-Experiential content is perfect for when you really want to get your audience talking about your brand.
-Experiential content usually involves some kind of physical interaction with customers: a pop-up or exhibition, for example.
+Experiential content is perfect for when you want to get your audience talking about your brand.
+Experiential content usually involves physical interaction with customers: a pop-up or exhibition, for example.
 Projection mapping is another example of experiential content.
-It’s similar to augmented reality in that it involves projecting images or video onto other objects or buildings.
+It’s similar to augmented reality in projecting images or video onto other objects or buildings.
 Though this concept might not be as big as it once was, projection mapping can still be carried out in small areas, such as on the floor of an airport.

 Including client testimonials in your content is an effective way to prove your ability and results – and the fact that the praise is from an external source means it holds more weight.
-Testimonials also demonstrate social proof, and the more well-known the company giving the praise, the more valuable it is.
+Testimonials also demonstrate social proof, and the more well-known the company is giving the praise, the more valuable it is.
 Don’t assume that potential clients know who you’ve worked with.
-Testimonials allow you to refresh your audience’s mind as to past clients, and also ensures you’re known for the quality of work.
-At Nucco Brain, for example, we were pleased to share a review from our client De Beers Group, talking about the relationship we’ve built after working together for four years.
+Testimonials allow you to refresh your audience’s mind about past clients and ensure you’re known for the quality of work.
+At Nucco, for example, we were pleased to share a review from our client De Beers Group, talking about the relationship we’ve built after working together for four years.